 I have been a parent educator for almost 20 years (and a parent for 23).
 These are some of my favorite toddler books, guaranteed to appeal to children from age 1 to 3.
+(For tips on early literacy, check out how to read to a child, how to get a child excited about reading, and activities that build literacy skills.)

 Best collection: The 20th-Century Children’s Book Treasury: Picture Books and Stories to Read Aloud is a collection of some fabulous stories!
 If you want one book to take on a trip, or one book to keep at Grandma’s house, this is it!
 It includes such things as Goodnight Moon, Madeline, Freight Train, Mike Mulligan and the starred books below.